zuppler/terraform-hcloud-kubernetes/README.md

 }
 ```
 > [!NOTE]
-> Each control plane node requires at least 4GB of memory and each worker node at least 2GB.
-For High-Availability (HA), at least 3 control plane nodes and 3 worker nodes are required.
+> Each Control Plane node requires at least 4GB of memory and each Worker node at least 2GB.
+For High-Availability (HA), at least 3 Control Plane nodes and 3 Worker nodes are required.

 Initialize Terraform and deploy the cluster: